ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.ecovacs-deebot/README.md

 ### 1.0.5
 * Bump library to 0.4.25
 * Initial support for Ozmo T8 and T8+
-* Implement buttons for ResetLifeSpan cmd (currently 900/901/930 only)
+* Implement buttons for resetting consumable values (currently Deebot 900/901 and Ozmo 930 only)
 * Several enhancements and fixes

 ### 1.0.4